-What’s multi install or multi-boot Windows USB?
+What’s a multi install or multi-boot Windows USB?

-A multi-boot or multi install Windows USB enables you to install multiple versions of Windows operating system from the same USB drive.
-This means, if you are running two versions of Windows operating system on your PCs, you can create a bootable USB drive containing two versions of Windows operating system.
+A multi-boot or multi install Windows USB enables you to install multiple versions of the Windows operating system from the same USB drive.
+This means, if you are running two versions of the Windows operating system on your PCs, you can create a bootable USB drive containing two versions of the Windows operating system.

 For instance, you can install Windows 7/10 and Windows 8.1 from a single USB drive.
 Or, you can prepare a USB drive containing both Windows 7 and Windows XP install files.